vijaykumarnj/Distributed-Computing/README.md

 1)Lamport Distributed mutual exclusion using RMI.
 2)Lamport Logical clock using Java Threads.
-3)RPC based Dictionary using Sun RPC and C.
+3)RPC based Dictionary using Sun RPC and C...